 Ripple Effects Mapping gives us a common focus where our diverse backgrounds come together.
 Combined, we have more than 40 years of facilitation, design, qualitative and quantitative analysis, teaching, and strategic planning experience.

-Associate professor and Stevens County Extension Director with Washington State University
+Professor and Stevens County Extension Director with Washington State University

 Extension Community Development Specialist and Professor of Rural Sociology at the University of Idaho